brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-16.md

 Harry thoughtfully.

 "*You are more than a mere orphan, Harry.
-You are my protégé*,"he hissed. *"You will dress to a standard*I*find befitting."*
+You are my protégé*,"he hissed. "*You will dress to a standard*I*find befitting.*"

 Protégé.
 Draco had called him that once.
 Natalie had tossed it around like flower petals.
 A few students had murmured it in the halls of Hogwarts.
 But Hermione had never said it.
 Snape had never said it.
 He had trusted that they would tell him if it were true.

 "*Why?
-I'm nothing but a trouble-maker."*
+I'm nothing but a trouble-maker.*"

 Voldemort smiled, a sort of fondness in his expression he'd never seen before.
 It looked familiar somehow.